 People

-Cheryll Martin is the General Manager of Volunteering Auckland – an NGO dedicated to leadership, support and promotion of volunteering.
+Cheryll Martin, QSO, is the General Manager of Volunteering Auckland – an NGO dedicated to leadership, support and promotion of volunteering.
 She is an early graduate of the Grad.
 Dip Not for Profit Management at Unitec,

 Cheryll considers herself to be a passionate supporter of volunteering with the ability to motivate and inspire people to believe in the power of helping others.
 She is a trainer, presenter and consultant regarding volunteerism in particular in the review and development of volunteer involving programmes.
 She has facilitated professional development workshops across Aotearoa as well as in Papua New Guinea.

 Cheryll is a life time volunteer, currently teaching handcrafts at her local Community House.
-She is currently learning Te Reo with Te Wananga o Aotearoa.
+You can read more of Cheryll's volunteering history here.

 Portrait of Komal Bhatia